mnlipp/osgi-getting-started/AccessingAService.md

 Import-Package: org.osgi.framework;version="[1.6,2)"
 ```

-The "version interval" uses the notation known from mathematics: at least version 1.6, higher versions (1.x) are okay, but the version must be less than 2.0[^ug].
+The "version interval" uses the notation known from mathematics: at least version 1.6, higher versions (e.g. 1.6.1, 1.7) are okay, but the version must be less than 2.0[^ug].

 Now that we know how to easily run oder debug an OSGi application from Eclipse (using the "Run" or "Debug" buttons on the "Run" tab of the `bnd.bnd` editor), we can check the effect of our statement simply by setting a breakpoint after it.
 Do this and start the application in debug mode.
 You should get: